Tycro-Games/tycro-games.github.io/_posts/2025-07-19-Hammered-Cross Platform Game Engine-CMake-Setup.md

 - glad
 - imgui

-I will skip most of the code that sets them up, but it can be found on the github repo [^source].
+This is a bare-bones version of the file, the full file can be found on the github repo [^source].

 ```cmake

 # Header-only libraries